How IM Verify works

 • Forward secrecy: Ephemeral keys are discarded after exchange

-• Offline capable: Verification works without internet
+• Offline capable: Voice Verify works without internet when you're together

 • No accounts: No email, no phone number, no tracking